tedmiston/notes/books/Hackers & Painters/Hackers & Painters.md

 ### Intro

-- more than just being a maker, you also need good taste
+- more than being a maker, you need good taste
-- **taste** is the ability to design beautiful things
+- **taste**: the ability to design beautiful things
-- how does one make good things?
-- taste isn't just subjective: some is better than others; it improves the more you design things
+- taste can be objectively better than others; improves the more you design
 - the principles of good design (i.e., beauty) persist across fields

 ### Good Design is Simple

 - in math, shorter proofs are better
 - in architecture, a few key structural elements >> ornament
-- **simple should be the default**, but when people try to be creative they take on a style that's unnatural and embellished
+- **simple should be the default**; when people try to be creative they embellish
-- **this is really just evasion -- force yourself to be simple** & deliver substance
+- **this is evasion -- force yourself to be simple** & deliver substance

 ### Good Design is Timeless